mvdgeijn/pax8/README.md

 # Pax8

-A PHP library for Pax8 Integration.
+A Laravel library for Pax8 Integration.
-Use the Pax8 Rest API to have your PHP application communicate directly with your Pax8 account.
+Use the Pax8 Rest API to have your Laravel application communicate directly with your Pax8 account.

 ## Installation